 Saleen Graham is a founding member of Ghostly Activities.
 She is also the parapsychology expert on the team.
-Let’s get to know her better.
+Currently, she’s studying to become an Eastern medicine and meditation professional.
+When she’s not looking for ghosts and other spirits, you can find her on stage, belting out Karaoke tracks.

 How long have you been interested in the paranormal?